mmelley/AstroBot/README.md

 # Features
 -schedule automated posts of NASA's **APOD** and/or AstroBin's **IOTD** -get an APOD from any given or random date
--get
+-get a random selection from AstroBin's Top Picks

-AstroBot features 6 commands as well as a scheduling feature that enables daily automatic posts sent to a given Discord text channel.
+> AstroBot features 6 commands as well as a scheduling feature that enables daily automatic posts sent to a given Discord text channel.
-It was created using the Discord.py library as well as SQLite3 for keeping record of the channels requesting automated daily uploads for NASA's APOD and/or AstroBin's IOTD.
+> It was created using the Discord.py library as well as SQLite3 for keeping record of the channels requesting automated daily uploads for NASA's APOD and/or AstroBin's IOTD.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5OTkwNDMwMiwtMTY4MDY1ODk3LDE0OT
+eyJoaXN0b3J5IjpbLTk5NDAzNjA0MywtMTY4MDY1ODk3LDE0OT
 c3NDczMzFdfQ==
 -->